radityankn/voidwalkers-scandff-gf180mcu/docs/ACKNOWLEDGES.md

 ## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+This project is licensed under the Apache 2.0 License.
+See the [LICENSE](LICENSE) file for details or you can refer to the Apache 2.0 License Document [here](http://www.apache.org/licenses/LICENSE-2.0)